ManiSadati/starter-hugo-academic/content/publication/fitact-error-resilient-deep-neural-networks-via-fine-grained-post-trainable-activation-functions/index.md

   - c
 slides: d
 image:
-  filename: featured
+  filename: ""
-  focal_point: Smart
+  focal_point: ""
   preview_only: false
-  caption: e
+  caption: ""
-  alt_text: f
+  alt_text: sdsdfsdfsdf
 summary: h In this paper, we propose **FitAct**, a low-cost approach to enhance the error resilience of DNNs by deploying fine-grained post-trainable activation functions.
 The main idea is to precisely bound the activation value